Our Dental Services

 Tooth Extractions

+We routinely extract baby teeth in our office.
+Extractions are usually needed for infected/abscessed teeth, over-retained baby teeth or for orthodontics.
 Extraction of primary (baby) teeth do not usually present the risks and challenges that are associated with permanent (adult) teeth.
 We certainly understand that needing a “tooth pulled” can be an anxious time for both the child AND the parent.
-Be assured that if this is a procedure necessary for your child, we will review it detail with you.
+Be assured that if this is a procedure necessary for your child, we will review it in detail with you.

 Dental Emergencies